ealhomsi/Edel/README.md

 # TO DO
 The website sepcification is the following:
-a) it should include login ability
+a) it should include login ability (done)
-b) it should include sign up ability
+b) it should include sign up ability(done)
-c) it should include posting after singing in
+c) it should include posting after singing in (done) c') change the display thing like reddit
-d) the home page (without login) is exactly like reddit
+d) the home page (without login) is exactly like reddit (done)
 e) the posting should include functionalities of attaching documnets and images and stuff (everything)
 f) up voting down voting ofcourse
-g) ignore the bump me feature
+z) news feed better organized based on trending. z') fix sql injection problems. z'') tag things and show tags.

 # WHATS DONE
 a) uploading posts seperately
+b) uploading replies to specific posts
+c) accounts
+d) login/ signup
+e) storing database issues.